MrPal28/CodeScribe-AI/README.md

+# CodeScribe AI - “Built for Devs.
+Powered by AI.”

 # 📘 Blog Application with AI Integration

 This is a full-featured **Spring Boot** blog application enhanced with **AI capabilities**.
 It uses **Maven** as the